Is a Bee an Insect?

 If you take a long look at a bee beetle you’ll soon realize that it isn’t a bee.
-They have the square-shaped bodies that are particular to beetles.
-You’d be hard pressed to find a bee that isn’t oval-shaped or round.
+They have square-shaped bodies that are particular to beetles.
+You’d be hard-pressed to find a bee that isn’t oval-shaped or round.

 Bees certainly are insects and a species that we want to protect and preserve, due to their many beneficial aspects.
 Figures from the United States Department of Agriculture (USDA) indicate that bees pollinate approximately 75 percent of all vegetables, fruits, and nuts grown in the United States.

-Add to this the delicious honey they produce, for just two reasons why don’t want to accidentally kill a bee that you’ve mistaken for a wasp, fly, or other insect.
+Add to this the delicious honey they produce, for just two reasons why don’t want to accidentally kill a bee that you’ve mistaken for a wasp, fly, or another insect.